 Cost of Transport

-The costs of transport are of course dependent on how far away from the university you live.
+The costs of transport are of course depending on how far away from the university you live in.
 Public transport in Chengdu is very cheap, 5 stops with the metro are 1.8元 and you can take the bus for an unlimited distance with unlimited transfers within 1 hour for 1元.
-Furthermore, the city is littered with bike sharing bikes such as Ofo or Mobike.
+Furthermore, the city is littered with bike sharing bikes such as Ofo or MoBike.
 You can buy a monthly coupon for 20元 for unlimited use of the bikes.
 If you have some money to spare or want to get home after a night out you can take a taxi, Uber or DiDi this costs roughly 1元 per minute.
 Having a chauffeur is very convenient, but also very costly if you make a habit of using it.
 The cost of transport is entirely dependent on your situation.

-Furthermore, if you don’t live in a dormitory, there are your apartment’s expenses such as management fee, WiFi, and utilities which vary between the apartment complexes but will altogether cost you around 300-600 a month (shared between the number of roommates) .
+Furthermore, if you don’t live in a dormitory, there are your apartment’s expenses such as management fee, WiFi, and utilities which vary between the apartment complexes but will all together cost you around 300-600 a month (shared between the number of roommates) .
 Your phone subscription will cost between 50-100元 depending on how much data you want.

 If you want to know what your cost of living in Chengdu will be you can use this information to make an estimate, if there are any questions you can always contact us.